 The stairs behind the locked door

-From the outside our top floor looks like an extra and enticing floor, in reality it's mostly dusty attic space in the eaves.
+From the outside, the top floor looks like an extra and enticing space; in reality, it's mostly dusty attic space in the eaves.

 Now the Wright family still use the space as storage.

 Sealed in time by glass